 It is a beautiful and low-maintenance plant that makes a great addition to any home.
 Although it doesn’t require much care, it’s important to water your plant properly to ensure that it stays healthy and thrives.

-The best way to water is to use the soak and dry method.
-This means that you should allow the soil to completely dry out in between watering.
+The best way to water is to allow the soil to completely dry out in between watering.
 If you water your plant too often, the roots will rot and the plant will eventually die.

 When you do water your succulent, make sure that you use room temperature water.
 Cold water can shock the plant and cause the leaves to drop off.